 1 See GAO, Civil Service: Agency Responses and Perspectives on Former Executive Order to Create a New Schedule F Category of Federal Positions (Sept.
-28, 2022) at 13, available at https://www.gao.gov/assets/gao-22-105504.pdf (discussing OMB's development of "rules related to prohibited personnel practices for Schedule F employees").
+28, 2022) at 13, www.gao.gov/assets/gao-22-105504.pdf (discussing OMB's development of "rules related to prohibited personnel practices for Schedule F employees").

-The General Accounting Office is another example.
+Some federal agencies, moreover, have already promulgated the types of regulations that NTEU proposes here.
+The General Accounting Office is an example.
 Section 2302 does not apply to GAO, 5 U.S.C. § 2302(a)(2)(C), but that agency has promulgated its own prohibited personnel practice regulations.
 GAO's regulations broadly protect any employee or applicant for employment, including excepted service employees.
 4 C.F.R. § 2.5.